SuperDARNCanada/borealis/docs/source/monitoring.rst

 .. _website: https://assets.nagios.com/downloads/nagioscore/docs/nagioscore/4/en/quickstart.html

-After installing, simply replace the configuration files with those found in this repository.

 Installation of NRPE is similarly simple.
 We maintain a private repository with our Nagios configuration.
 Contact us if you would like to set up Nagios for your own system, we would be happy to share our experience.